If you are a new author, beware of vanity publishing companies that offer you a one-stop solution to publish your book.

 Then there is the Free Publishers Packet.
 But before you can get it, the site wants your telephone number.

-This is the oldest and most commonly used approach of many vanity presses to get your personal details before you have had a chance to investigate what the company is really offering.
+It is the oldest and most commonly used approach of many vanity presses to get your personal contact details before you have had a chance to investigate what the company is really offering.

 My last stop on this website was the featured books page.
 There are not many books.
 I could only find four.